 To mark World Perimenopause Day, it is the perfect opportunity to talk about this increasingly common condition.

 Perimenopause is the term used to describe the transit towards menopause.
-The perimenopause generally starts for women between the age of 40-50, and lasts for approximately 4 years, but I have treated women as young as 32 with perimenopausal symptoms.
+The perimenopause usually starts for women between the age of 40-50, and lasts for approximately 4 years, but I have treated women as young as 32 with perimenopausal symptoms.

 Any number of symptoms can present during this time but the keynote is usually irregular periods, or a change in flow or duration.
-Of course, if you’ve always experienced irregular periods, you may not notice a particular change here.
+Of course, if you have always experienced irregular periods, you may not notice a particular change here.
 The irregularity is the result of fluctuating oestrogen (and progesterone) levels, but always ending in a peak in oestrogen again (whereas in menopause the peaks become ebbs, with a gradual lowering of female hormones generally).

 Some other common symptoms of perimenopause are:

 While I do not wish to minimalise the experience of some women during the perimenopause and menopause – and I see many women who are flawed by the symptoms experienced – I do think there is a case to reframe our viewpoint on what are, essentially, transition points in women’s lives.
 The younger you are, or the bigger and more troublesome the symptoms are, the more your body is yelling at you that it needs your help.
 The thing is, we are born with free choice and it is up to us if we listen to our body, or carry on as we are, taking long term, synthetic medication to enable us to do that.